 We talk a lot about how technology is changing the world of work.
-And indeed, the combination of automation and the arrival of new technologies will lead to the extinction of certain jobs, but more importantly, it will push a lot of us to up-skill in order to get ready for the future.
+And indeed, the combination of automation and the arrival of new technologies will lead to the extinction of certain jobs, but more importantly, it will also create new jobs and push a lot of us to upskill in order to get ready for the future.

-In this article, we’ll take a quick look at five of the skills mentioned in the report from My HR Future.
+In this article, we’ll take a quick look at four HR competencies which we believe will be key to HR success.
 We’ll also take a shot at describing three roles that will be crucial for HR in the near future.

 HR Roles of the Future

-As we now have an idea about the skills HR professionals think are important, we can start to think about what the various HR roles of the future could look like.
+As we now have an idea about the skills HR professionals will need to succeed in the future, we can start to think about what the various HR roles of the future could look like.

-While there will still be a need for an all-around, generalist type of HR professional, they will need to be equipped with a new range of skills (as seen above).
+While there will still be a need for an all-around, generalist type of HR professional, they will need to be equipped with a new range of skills.

-At the same time – driven by current developments on a technological and global workforce level – there will be a need for HR specialists who are experts in their specific area of expertise.
+At the same time – driven by current developments on a technological and global workforce level – there will be a need for HR specialists who are, next to having the core skills, experts in their specific area of HR.

 A couple of HR roles of the future we could imagine seeing (a lot) more of:

 The current explosion of HR technology is far from over.
 On the contrary, there is hardly any HR function left that doesn’t have an impressive range of software and tools designed to automate and digitize its processes.
 In recruitment tech alone, there are about a dozen new solutions a week coming onto the market.

 Needless to say, it’s impossible for everyone in HR to keep up with the latest tech on top of all their other activities.
 Especially since the number of HR tech solutions is likely to further increase over the next years.